 If I have a Global Health Insurance Card does that mean I don’t need travel insurance?

 No, you should always take out travel cover before you go on holiday, as the Global Health Insurance Card will only cover some medical costs and won’t provide you with any financial protection if, for example, your baggage is lost or stolen, or if you experience travel delays or have to cancel your holiday.
+Find out more in our guide Everything you need to know about travel insurance.

 What if my EHIC card doesn’t expire for a while?